 The Ruyao jing (Mirror for Compounding the Medicine) is one of the best-known texts of Taoist Internal Alchemy, or Neidan.
 Written in the 10th century and attributed to Cui Xifan, it describes the foundations of Internal Alchemy in 20 short poems of four verses.
 Because of its symbolic and cryptic language, it has been subjected to different and sometimes conflicting interpretations.

-Original title: Ruyao jing zhujie 入藥鏡註解 (入藥鏡注解), or Cui gong Ruyao jing zhujie 崔公入藥鏡註解 (崔公入藥鏡注解), by Wang Jie 王玠 (Wang Daoyuan 王道淵, Hunran zi 渾然子)
+Original title: Ruyao jing zhujie 入藥鏡註解 (入藥鏡注解), or Cui gong Ruyao jing zhujie 崔公入藥鏡註解 (崔公入藥鏡注解), by Wang Jie 王玠 (also known as Wang Daoyuan 王道淵 and Hunran zi 渾然子)